hndoss/hndoss.github.io/_posts/2022/2022-07-05-configure-multi-git-accounts-on-linux.md

 EOF
 ```

- As a result, you will be able to use the an account for your job, and you will be able to use a separate account for personal projects.
+ As a result, you will be able to use one account for your job, and a separate one for personal projects.
 Depending on the directory you are in, you will be able to load the correct configuration file automatically.